 A few weeks ago we introduced you guys to our new favorite term: “survival entrepreneurship.”
-It’s all the rage, now that mass lay-offs and unemployment in The Plague Times have forced so many of us to pivot into full-time self-employment.
+It’s all the rage, now that mass lay-offs and unemployment in The Plague Times have forced so many of us to pivot into being a full-time self-employed freelancer.
 When you’re out of traditional employment options, survival entrepreneurship is often your only option.

-That’s why we brought in Katelyn Magnuson, the Freelance CFO, to walk you through all the concrete steps you need to take to start your own business.
+That’s why we brought in Katelyn Magnuson, the Freelance CFO, to walk you through all the concrete steps you need to take to start your own business as a self-employed freelancer.
 If you missed our interview with Katelyn, go back and read it now.
 Because unlike your humble Bitches, she knows what she’s talking about!

 Specifically, it’s time I told you all the freelancing and self-employment hacks I’ve learned through trial and error over the years.
 That’s right, kids…

 In these trying times, it’s good to know we can still come together to celebrate what’s most important in life: raising chickens and naming them after TV characters.

 With record numbers of layoffs and unemployment rising like a helium-filled dumpster, a lot of us have turned to what we call survival entrepreneurism.
 That includes full-time self-employment, freelancing, and stringing gigs together like so many Hobby Lobby clearance rack seed beads.
 Not only is this #entrepreneurlife a way to make ends meet when absolutely no one is hiring, but it’s a method of advancing one’s career as a millennial entrepreneur.
 Starting your own business right now is the lemonade many have made out of the nasty-ass lemons 2020 has given us.

 I myself transitioned to full-time self-employment when I lost my job just as the coronavirus hit the fan.
 Yet while this makes me a card-carrying millennial entrepreneur, it’s not something I’ve written (or thought) much about!